 The toolkit is still being enhanced.
-In the short term they expect to make it easier to explore architectures including meta-management.
-Later work will include better support for subsymbolic spreading activation mechanisms, and the development of more reusable libraries, preferably in a language-independent form.
+In the short term, they expect to make it easier to explore architectures including meta-management.
+Later work will include better support for sub-symbolic spreading activation mechanisms and the development of more reusable libraries, preferably in a language-independent form.

-6.6.3 Summary
+5.5.3 Summary

 The Sim_Agent toolkit and the goals its developers have for it have some commonalties with other approaches.
 The need for a library of components is acknowledged.
 They emphasize that reactive behaviors are necessary and desirable, and that the emotional aspects arise out of the reactive mechanisms.
 It provides a broad range of support for testing and creating architectures.
-The toolkit provides support for reflection as a type of meta-learning.
-Other architectures will need to support this as well, particularly where the world is too fast paced for learning to occur during the task (John, Vera, & Newell, 1994; Nielsen & Kirsner, 1994).
+The toolkit provides support for reflection as a type of metalearning.
+Other architectures will need to support reflection as well, particularly where the world is too fast-paced for learning to occur during the task (John, Vera, & Newell, 1994; Nielsen & Kirsner, 1994).

-The features that the toolkit supports helps define a description of architectural types.
-The capabilities that can be provided, from perception through to action and from knowledge to emotions, provide a way of describing architectures.
+The features that the toolkit supports help define a description of architectural types.
+The capabilities that can be provided, from perception to action and from knowledge to emotion, provide a way of describing architectures.

 The major drawback is that none of the models or libraries created in Sim_Agent have been compared with human data directly.
-In defence of this, Sloman claims that, the more complex and realistic an architecture becomes, the less sense it makes to test it directly.
-Instead he claims that the architecture has to be tested by the depth and variety of the phenomena it can explain, like advanced theories in physics, which also cannot be tested directly.
+In defense of this lack of comparison, Sloman claims that the more complex and realistic an architecture becomes, the less sense it makes to test it directly.
+Instead, he claims that the architecture has to be tested by the depth and variety of the phenomena it can explain, like advanced theories in physics, which also cannot be tested directly.